-The post which sparked this particular essay, iirc, was a complaint of fanfics which were too long to read in one sitting.
+The post which originally sparked this particular essay, iirc, was a complaint about fanfics which were too long to read in one sitting.
 Which is to say, a large percentage of them.
 The problem is exacerbated by the fact that many of these “longfics” are produced by people who are still in the process of learning their craft, often resulting in disjointed or pointless rambles.
 It is not difficult to see where the tendency to produce longfics comes from, because anyone who has ever ventured into a bookstore in the past decade is given the impression that if you cannot use it for a doorstop when you’ve finished it, it isn’t “properly” a novel at all.
 There are very few “slim volumes” to be found in the fiction sections of bookshops today.
 This was not always the case.
-But the mid-20th century era standard of “slim volumes” appears to have become very much the exception rather than the rule.
+But In current practice, the mid-20th century era standard of “slim volumes” appears to have become very much the exception rather than the rule.

 Anyone who has ever taken an English class which gave an overview of the inception of the fictional format known as the Novel can tell you; novels were monumental works published in multiple volumes from their inception.
 “Clarissa Harlow” by Samuel Richardson — who is sometimes credited as having invented the novel format — remains one of the longest works in the English language.
 And anyone who has ever suffered through various 19th century works under the direction of their local school district will concur that doorstop novels are no new development of the late 20th century.